chriswells0/node-sitka/README.md

 # Specify a different log format for the logger named MyLogger:
 export LOG_FORMAT_MyLogger='[${TIMESTAMP}] [${LEVEL}] [${NAME}] [${ENV:AWS_REGION}] ${MESSAGE}'

+# Specify if the default date format for TIMESTAMP will be ISO8601 (true) or ECMA262 (false):
+export USE_ISO8601='false'
 ```

 While the `LOG_LEVEL` environment variable doesn't need the `Logger.Level.` prefix as used in code, it can be used if preferred.
 In either case, the value must be present in the `Logger.Level` enum for it to take effect.